milanbargiel/kulturgenerator/kulturgenerator-cms/README.md

 >
 > Generally your "flow" of development would follow the following path:
 >
-> * Development - Develop your Strapi application locally on your host machine, then push changes into source control
+> * Development - Develop your Strapi application locally on your host machine, then push changes into source control.
-> * Staging - Deploy changes from source control to a "production-like" environment for testing
+> * Staging - Deploy changes from source control to a "production-like" environment for testing.
-> * Production - If no other changes are needed, deploy into production
+> * Production - If no other changes are needed, deploy into production.
-> * Repeat as needed, it is recommended that you properly version and test your application as you go
+> * Repeat as needed, it is recommended that you properly version and test your application as you go.
 >
 > At this time and in the future there is no plan to allow model creating or updating while in a production environment, and there is currently no plans to move model settings into the database.
-There is no known nor recommended workarounds for this
+There is no known nor recommended workarounds for this.

+#### Quickguide
+1. `git pull` your latest changes from the remote repo.
+2. Start strapi app locally with `npm run develop` `(strapi develop)` (important: you cannot add content types when using `npm start` `(strapi start)`).
+3. Add content-type at `localhost:1337/admin`.
+4. `git push` to the remote repository.
+If you are working on a feature branch you have to merge your changes into `master`.
+The changes are auto-deployed from `master`.
+5. If you setup `pm2` with `--watch` command, your newly created content type should automatically appear on `xyz.kulturgenerator.de/admin`.
+You can check if watching is enabled with `cd ~ / pm2 list`. `pm2 start` will also reload your strapi application.

 ## Installation on Ubuntu 18.04 <a id="second"></a>